mmunini99/HighPerformanceComputing-Monitoring-and-Parallel-Coding/README.md

 For this task it has been compared **Broadcast** and **Reduce** algorithms and specifically for each of one of these algorithms there is a version with fixed and variable size.
 For each of these algorithms, both for kind of size, three types of algorithm implementation have been tested
 - **Broadcast**:
   - Algo 1: Basic Linear (type 1 in osu library)
-  - Algo 2: Pipeline (type 3 in osu library)
+  - Algo 2: Pipeline (type 3 in osu library)  --> here the user will find two bash files, since for time constraint it was not possible to complete the job.
   - Algo 3: Binary Tree (type 5 in osu library)
 - **Reduce**:
   - Algo 1: Linear (type 1 in osu library)